 - You will receive our joining pack.

-- We will contact you to pay balance (due 90 days prior to departure)
+- We will contact you to pay the balance (due 90 days before departure)